Medically reviewed by Drugs.com. Last updated on Aug 9, 2020.

 Refer to adult dosing.

-Ophthalmic anesthesia: Infants, Children, and Adolescents: Ophthalmic solution: Instill 1 drop as needed; in adult patients, doses are separated by 5 to 10 minutes and the maximum number of doses (3 to 5 doses) is dependent on procedure length; fewer doses may be required young infants; instill initial drop just prior to procedure/evaluation
+Ophthalmic anesthesia: Infants, Children, and Adolescents: Ophthalmic solution: Instill 1 drop as needed.
+Note: In adult patients, doses are separated by 5 to 10 minutes and the maximum number of doses (3 to 5 doses) is dependent on procedure length; fewer doses may be required in young infants; instill initial drop just prior to procedure/evaluation (Anniger 2007; Kliegman 2020; manufacturer's labeling).

 Ophthalmic: For topical ophthalmic use only; not for injection or intraocular use.
 Do not use intracamerally (may lead to damage of the corneal endothelial cells).
 To avoid contamination, do not touch dropper tip to any surface.
 Instruct patient to avoid touching eye for 10 to 20 minutes following administration.